fesabelilla/Books-Cabinet/README.md

 5. Registered User can buy old book
 6. Seller [Shop owner and Publisher] can sell new book
 7. User can find book by their category[Used books and New Books]
-8. User can search book by their name
+8. User can search book by book name or sub string of the book name
 9. Everything is secured here[Password is encrypted]

 # Technology: